dfahlander/typeson/README.md

 Generates JSON based on the given `obj`.
 Applies `JSON.stringify()` on the result of any relevant `replace` encapsulators.

-If the supplied `obj` has special types or cyclic references, the produced JSON will contain a `$types` property on the root upon which type info relies (a map of keypath to type where the keypath is dot-separated; see `Typeson.escapeKeyPathComponent` on escaping).
+If the supplied `obj` has special types or cyclic references, the produced JSON will contain a `$types` property on the root upon which type info relies (a map of keypath to type where the keypath is dot-separated; see `escapeKeyPathComponent` on escaping).

 The `options` object argument can include a setting for `cyclic` which overrides the default or any behavior supplied for this option in the Typeson constructor.

-May also return a `Promise` if a type's `replace` encapsulator returns `Typeson.Promise`.
-See the documentation under `Typeson.Promise`.
+May also return a `Promise` if a type's `replace` encapsulator returns `TypesonPromise`.
+See the documentation under `TypesonPromise`.

 ##### Stringification format